shinra-corp/interestfund/README.md

 To do - General:

 Create more tests.

 Find a way to reclaim unused subdomains.
-Ideal should not need a the developer.
+Ideal should not need a admin function.

 Create a tutorial showing how to use the smart contract functions.

 Create a tutorial smart contract to deposit and withdraw based on given interest / time.